KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Boolean, Default value: True, Available since: 1.16

-If enabled, kdesrc-build will try to install a driver for the graphical login manager that allows you to login to your kdesrc-build-built KDE desktop.
+If enabled, kde-builder will try to install a driver for the graphical login manager that allows you to login to your kde-builder built KDE desktop.

 This driver will alter the following files: